fiskl-accounting/help-docs/docs/Settings-Configurations/accountant-management.md

 Deactivating or removing an accountant does not delete any work they've done in your account.
 All financial data and records remain intact.
 :::

-## Best practices for working with your accountant in Fiskl
+## Best Practices for Working with Your Accountant in Fiskl

 1. Regularly review your accountant's activities in your account
 2. Communicate clearly about your financial goals and concerns